sashkoristov/master-theses/README.md

 # Master theses topics (Supervisor: `Sashko Ristov`)
 A repository for available, active and closed topics for master theses supervised by Sashko Ristov.

+Master theses topics are closely related with my current research areas:

+- serverless computing and federated FaaS
+- modeling and simulation
+- interoperability, portability, and federation
+- scheduling
+- digital twins
+- BIM

+# Research tracks

+## Modeling and simulation

+Federated FaaS (AWS, Google, Microsoft, Alibaba, IBM) is a challenging heterogeneous environment.
+My goal is to create a mathematical model that estimates performance of serverless functions with minimum effort.

+With our recent paper SimLess, the first step was moved by modeling the round trip time of a function to each FaaS provider (from university of Innsbruck).

+Work in progress models:
+- deployment time of functions
+- storage access time
+- Backend-as-a-Service (BaaS) (Object recognition, Speecht2Text, Text2Speech)

+New models that are to be researched
+- cold/warm start
+- Backend-as-a-Service (e.g., NLP, Prediction, ...)
+- performance variability

+## Interoperability, portability, and federation

+This track researches libraries to abstract BaaS services that are used by functions.
+The libraries offer developers to develop functions with abstract BaaS services, while the specific provider and region is selected during runtime.

+Already developed such libraries are:
+- fRecognition (Java)
+- fStorage (Java, Python, Go)

+Work in progress
+- Speech2Text, Text2Speech

+## xAFCL Serverless Workflow Management System

-As a result of several bachelor and master theses that I supervised, we have developed a prototype of the *xAFCL* enactment engine, which is able to run serverless workflows or function choreographies (*FCs*) across many widely-known cloud providers. *xAFCL EE* integrates the component [FTjFaaS](https://github.com/sashkoristov/FTjFaaS) for optional fault tolerant execution of FC functions (currently supported AWS Lambda and IBM Cloud Functions) and [jFaaS](https://github.com/sashkoristov/jFaaS/) for portable execution across many FaaS systems (AWS Lambda, IBM Cloud Functions, Google Cloud Functions, Alibaba Function Compute, Microsoft Azure Cloud Functions, etc).
+As a result of several bachelor and master theses that I supervised, we have developed a prototype of the *xAFCL* serverless workflow management system , which is able to run serverless workflows or function choreographies (*FCs*) across many widely-known cloud providers.
+FCs are developed in our Abstract Function Choreography Language ([AFCL](https://doi.org/10.1016/j.future.2020.08.012)).

+*xAFCL EE* integrates the component [FTjFaaS](https://github.com/sashkoristov/FTjFaaS) for optional fault tolerant execution of FC functions (currently supported AWS Lambda and IBM Cloud Functions) and [jFaaS](https://github.com/sashkoristov/jFaaS/) for portable execution across many FaaS systems (AWS Lambda, IBM Cloud Functions, Google Cloud Functions, Alibaba Function Compute, Microsoft Azure Cloud Functions, etc).
-*xAFCL EE* is the core part of the [AFCL Environment](https://github.com/sashkoristov/AFCLEnvironment), a platform to develop, deploy, and fault tolerant execution of FCs developed in our Abstract Function Choreography Language ([AFCL](https://doi.org/10.1016/j.future.2020.08.012)).

-Moreover, the AFCL Environment architecture includes FaaSifiers, FCfiers, agile development, and automatic deployment.
+## Scheduling

+This broad research topic receives as input the first two topics, provides an optimal FC, and then runs it on xAFCL.

+Published schedulers:

+- xAFCL
+- rAFCL
+- FaaSt

+Work in progress:
+- data-aware pyStorage
+- data-aware matchmaking
+- DeployLess
+- SpeechLess
+- MO in Federated FaaS

+## BIM & Digital Twins

+Will be provided details very soon.

+TOPICS:
+- FeDT: Federated Digital Twins in Federated Clouds

+# Other Information

 The following paragraphs present the available and recently started topics for master theses directly connected with the AFCL Environment.
 It also presents the active and closed master theses.

 You can find a latex template for the master thesis which includes some hints [here](https://github.com/sashkoristov/master-theses/tree/main/template).

-Milestones for a successful master thesis:
+# Milestones for a successful master thesis

 - Requirements analysis
 - Review the related work
 - System architecture